hanielwang/TVNet/README.md

 Place it into a folder named thumos_features inside ./data.

 You also need to download the feature for PEM (from BMN) at [GooogleDrive](https://drive.google.com/drive/folders/10PGPMJ9JaTZ18uakPgl58nu7yuKo8M_k?usp=sharing).
-Place it into a folder named Thumos_feature_hdf5 inside ./data/thumos_features.
+Please put it into a folder named Thumos_feature_hdf5 inside ./data/thumos_features.

 If everything goes well, you can get the folder architecture of ./data like this: